kimrem/PipelineProject/README.md

 # Overview

 This project illustrates how to deploy a machine learning python application using the concepts of CI/CD.
-Therefore, Azure App Services and Azure Pipelines are used.
+Therefore, Azure App Services and Azure Pipelines are used. xx

 ## Project Plan